RandomGenericUsername/inumaki-dotfiles-hyprland/README.md

 - every of these scripts can take no options and the default behavior is so install
 - Every script will check previously for previous isntalls.
 - If the compnent is installed, skip, unless a force flag is passed
+- Add checks for every step.
+- Every single steps that can be categorized such as createing afile, shall be normalized, so that an alert can be generated if the process failed.